withastro/astro/.changeset/weak-swans-sparkle.md

 "astro": patch
 ---

-Due to regression on mobile webkit browsers, reverts a change made for JavaScript animations during view transitions.
+Due to regression on mobile WebKit browsers, reverts a change made for JavaScript animations during view transitions.